0xyuzi/Data_Challenges/LendingClub/.ipynb_checkpoints/README-checkpoint.md

 | LightGBM      |     0.683   |    0.365      |  0.287  |

-As the results shown, LightGBM performs the best with ROC-AUC 0.683, Gini cofficient 0.365 and K-S max as 0.287.
-Logistic regression model ranks the 2nd and Random Forest is ordered last.
+As the results showed, LightGBM performs the best with ROC-AUC 0.683, Gini coefficient 0.365, and K-S max as 0.287.
+The logistic regression model ranks 2nd and Random Forest is ranked last.

 Below are the performance plots